 Parking is limited around the stadium, even on non-game days.
 There is a metered lot just south of the stadium where you can park.
 You may also use a parking garage across the street from the West Stadium.
 After parking, head to the Traditions Lobby in the Osborne Athletic Complex, located in the North Stadium to check in.
-Be sure to call ahead to reserve a spot if you want the guided Memorial Stadium tours that are offered on Wednesdays and Thursdays.
+Be sure to register online to reserve a spot if you want a guided Memorial Stadium tour.

-If you’d rather do a self-guided Memorial Stadium tour, you may go Monday through Friday any time from 8 a.m. to 5 p.m..
+If you’d rather do a self-guided Memorial Stadium tour, you may go seven days a week, excluding game days, from 8 a.m. to 5 p.m.
 Keep in mind that you won’t get to see some of the sights included in the guided tour if you do one on your own.
 To get a glimpse of Tom Osborne Field, go through gate 23A on the southeast corner of the stadium.
 Note that the access to the field area is closed when the Huskers or their opponents are practicing or if there’s a special event.

 The most photographed spots on campus

-On our Memorial Stadium tour, we learned that it becomes the third largest population center in Nebraska on game day.
+On our Memorial Stadium tour, we learned that the stadium becomes the third largest population center in Nebraska on game day.
 With a capacity of nearly 90,000, only Omaha and Lincoln have more people at game time.
 Memorial Stadium has plenty of visitors throughout the year, as well.
-It is so popular, in fact, that our guide told us at the beginning of our tour that the two most photographed places on campus are at the stadium.
+It is so popular that our guide told us at the beginning of our tour that the two most photographed places on campus are at the stadium.
 The number one photo op is the “Legacy Statue” on the east side of the stadium outside Gate 20.

-Created by artist Fred Hoppe, it commemorates Nebraska’s five national championships and portrays five Husker defensive players tackling a ball carrier.
+Created by artist Fred Hoppe, it commemorates Nebraska’s five national championships.
+It also portrays five Husker defensive players tackling a ball carrier.
 The second most popular place for taking photos?
 A statue of former Nebraska Head Football Coach Tom Osborne standing alongside former quarterback, Brook Berringer.
 Our guide told us a humble coach Osborne initially did not want a statue of himself placed there.
-However, after seeing a sketch of himself coaching the late Brook Berringer, who tragically died in a plane crash right after his senior season, Osborne agreed.
+However, after seeing a sketch of himself coaching the late Brook Berringer, Osborne agreed.
 We’re so glad he did.
+Berringer tragically died in a plane crash right after his senior season when Osborne was coach.

 We’re pretty sure a third statue, one of of former Husker coach Bob Devaney near Gate 20 on the east side, gets a lot of snaps, too.